Preferential attachment with location-based choice: Degree distribution in the noncondensation phase: Noncondensation phase degree distribution

 it is sufficient to find bounds for the expected increase in the number of vertices with degree at most $k$ and location inside the interval $[x_1,x_2]$ when $v_{n+1}$ joins the graph with location $x_{n+1}$, given $G_n$.
 This can be expressed by

-where $E_{n+1}$ is the event that the new vertex $v_{n+1}$ connects to a vertex in $G_n$ which has degree $k$ and location $[x_1,x_2]$.
 The first term here counts the number of degree at most $k$ vertices in $G_n$ with locations in the interval $[x_1,x_2]$.
-The second term is the probability that the location of the new vertex $v_{n+1}$ falls in the same interval.
-As the locations are i.i.d. uniform this probability is equal to $x_2-x_1$.
+The second term is the probability that the location of the new vertex $v_{n+1}$ falls into the same interval.
+Both $\mathbb{P}_n$ and $E_{n+1}$ are as defined as above.
+We have utilized here the fact that $P_{x_1,x_2}^{(n)}(k)$ is $\mathcal{F}_n$-measurable, the new location $x_{n+1}$ is independent of $\mathcal{F}_n$, and that the event $E_{n+1}$ only depends on the graph $G_n$ and the corresponding locations of vertices contained within.
+As the locations are i.i.d. uniform, this probability is equal to $x_2-x_1$.
 For the probability of the event $E_{n+1}$ an upper and lower bound is given by \eqref{eqfUpperbound} and \eqref{eqfLowerbound}.
 Hence, we have

 as well as